sc0ttkclark/wordpress-fields-api/README.md

 * WordPress 4.3.x - No previous or more recent major version can be 100% supported and confirmed as working.
 * Fields API installed as a plugin

 Every Fields API release has to be based off of the latest WordPress stable release.
-This means that overtime, we can only support the last stable release of WordPress.
+This means that over time, we can only support the last stable release of WordPress.

 At the end of each WP release cycle we have to merge all of the Customizer and other implementations we have with the latest changes from core.